 I’m currently mentoring two experienced homeopaths and enjoying it very much.
-We’ve been talking about the steps they need to take them to where they want to be in their practice; what I call the 6 stages of practice.
+We’ve been talking about the steps they need to take them to where they want to be in their practice.

 The more experienced and the busier you are, the harder it can be to see the wood for the trees, which is why they reached out for mentoring.